COMPANYNAMEHERE/avinstallatie/README.md

 # AV Installatie Web App

 ## Overview
 This repository contains the source for the AV Installatie marketing site.
 The frontend is built with [Vite](https://vitejs.dev/) and vanilla TypeScript.

-Two entrypoints are provided:
+The application is structured as a Single Page Application (SPA) for the main navigation, handling both the landing page and the contact form.

-- `src/main.ts` renders the landing page experience, including the responsive sidebar navigation and hover interactions on the hero panel.
+- `src/pages/home.ts` acts as the main entry point and router, managing the landing page and the contact view overlay.
-- `src/contact.ts` powers the contact form page with dynamic validation messaging and EmailJS integration.
+- `src/logic/views/index.ts` contains the rendering logic for the 3D hero scene and the contact form.

-Localized content is defined in `src/content.*.ts`, enabling runtime switching between supported languages.
-Shared configuration such as EmailJS identifiers and contact categories lives in `src/config.ts`.
+Localized content is defined in `src/content/`, enabling runtime switching between supported languages.
+Shared configuration such as EmailJS identifiers and contact categories lives in `src/config/index.ts`.

 ## Key Runtime Behaviors
-- **Sidebar controller** – `src/main.ts` wires the header toggle button and pointer-drag gesture to the responsive sidebar navigation, updating ARIA attributes for accessibility.
+- **SPA Routing** – `src/pages/home.ts` handles client-side routing between the home view (`/`) and contact view (`/contact`).
+- **Interactive 3D Hero** – The landing page features a 3D-like interactive hero section powered by pointer events and device orientation (gyroscope).
-- **Language selection** – Both entrypoints read from `localizedContent` and persist user language choice via `storeLanguagePreference`, allowing consistent translations across pages.
+- **Language selection** – Reads from `localizedContent` and persists user language choice via `localStorage`.
-- **Contact form submission** – `src/contact.ts` validates required fields, toggles UI status messaging, and sends the payload through EmailJS when the required environment variables are configured.
+- **Contact form submission** – Validates required fields, toggles UI status messaging, and sends the payload through EmailJS.

 ## Development